Bill Cowher: Pittsburgh Steelers

-During the late 90's and early 2000's, Cowher became known for drafting lineman with first round picks, which drew criticism from Steelers fans.
+During the late 1990s and early 2000s, Cowher became known for drafting lineman with first round picks, which drew criticism from Steelers fans.
 During his tenure, the team had mixed results with this strategy, drafting future Hall of Famer Alan Faneca and future Pro Bowlers Leon Searcy & Casey Hampton but also drafting Jamain Stephens (who would go on to be one of the team's biggest first-round busts) and Kendall Simmons (a solid starter but plagued by injuries and a sudden diagnosis of type 1 diabetes), with Stephens infamously being cut after failing the 40-yard dash on the first day of training camp.
 Between 1992 and 2002, the Steelers drafted five linemen on both the defensive and offensive sides in the first round, making up nearly half of Cowher's first round picks in the first decade of his tenure.
 Defendants of this strategy pointed out that of the five lineman drafted, only Stephens was a bonafide bust and of the skill position players the Steelers did draft with their first round picks (Deon Figures, Charles Johnson, Mark Bruener, Chad Scott, Troy Edwards, and Plaxico Burress), with the exception of Bruener--who despite being a tight end was more of a blocking tight end and a de facto sixth offensive lineman when he played--and to a lesser extent Scott and Burress largely didn't live up to expectations, though only Edwards would be a bust.
 (Notably, the Steelers drafted Edwards and Burress, both wide receivers, despite having third-round pick Hines Ward already on their roster to replace Johnson and Yancey Thigpen following their departures in free agency; Ward would outright supplant Edwards on the depth chart by 2000.)
 Cowher's draft picks began to focus on skill positions in 2003 when cornerstone defensive back Troy Polamalu was taken with the 16th overall pick.

 The 2003 season would prove challenging for Cowher and the Steelers when the team was only able to win six of their 16 regular season games, missing the playoffs.
 Due to their poor record, it allowed for Cowher's team to draft Ben Roethlisberger with the 11th overall pick in the 2004 NFL draft.
 Cowher did not initially want to select Roethlisberger in the first round as he was "comfortable" with starter Tommy Maddox and backup Charlie Batch.
 His original decision was to draft Shawn Andrews, an offensive tackle from the University of Arkansas.
 Before the pick could be sent in during the draft, Steelers owner Dan Rooney overrode the decision and took Roethlisberger.

 Cowher and the team would rebound from their previous season with a record of 15–1, earning a first round bye in the playoffs yet again.
 The Steelers would make another AFC Championship appearance, losing 41–27 to eventual Super Bowl champions the New England Patriots.